 Based on aerial surveys of big-game herds and signals from radio-collared animals, experts are documenting high mortality among offspring of mule deer, white-tailed deer and pronghorn antelope.

-This comes as big-game animals enter the last stretch of a period from mid-March through early May that is considered critical for survival.
+This comes as big-game animals enter the last stretch of a period from mid-March through early May that is co

 |Liveleak on Facebook|